 In general, it is preferable to choose lower inductance in switching power supplies, because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
 Too low of an inductance can generate too large of an inductor current ripple such that overcurrent protection at the full load can be falsely triggered.
-Too low of an inductance also generates more inductor core loss since the current ripple is larger.
+The device also generates more inductor core loss since the current ripple is larger.
 Larger inductor current ripple also implies larger output voltage ripple with the same output capacitors.

-After inductance L is determined, the maximum inductor peak current and RMS current can be calculated by 式 15 and 式 16.
+After inductance L is determined, the maximum inductor peak current and RMS current can be calculated by Equation 17 and Equation 18.

-$$I{L_PEAK} = I{OUT} + \frac{\Delta I_L}{2}$$ (15)
+$$I{L_PEAK} = I{OUT} + \frac{\Delta I_L}{2}$$ (17)

-$$I{L{RMS}} = \sqrt{I{OUT}^2 + \frac{\Delta I_L^2}{12}}$$ (16)
+$$I{L_RMS} = \sqrt{I{OUT}^2 + \frac{\Delta I_L^2}{12}}$$ (18)

-Ideally, the saturation current rating of the inductor is at least as large as the high-side switch current limit, I{HS LIMIT} (see セクション 6.5), which ensures that the inductor does not saturate even during a short circuit on the output.
+Ideally, the saturation current rating of the inductor is at least as large as the high-side switch current limit, I{HS LIMIT} (see Section 8.5).
+This ensures that the inductor does not saturate even during a short circuit on the output.
 When the inductor core material saturates, the inductance falls to a very low value, causing the inductor current to rise very rapidly.
 Although the valley current limit, ILS LIMIT, is designed to reduce the risk of current runaway, a saturated inductor can cause the current to rise to high values very rapidly, this can lead to component damage, so do not allow the inductor to saturate.
 In any case, the inductor saturation current must not be less than the maximum peak inductor current at full load.